Topics covered

 - other unexpected life events

 You could also adjust the nature of this policy based on tenure, similar to tiered PTO accruals.
-Regardless, your policy should be explicit and consistent to avoid favoritism or discrimination.
+Regardless, your policy should be explicit and consistent to avoid claims of favoritism or discrimination.

 Ultimately, PTO accruals aren’t just a box to check, but a strategic tool that supports employee well-being and contributes to the overall success of a dynamic and thriving workplace.